ad4mx/ad4mx/README.md

 - 👨‍💻 I'm a Python programmer from the Czech Republic
 - 💻 I use daily **.py**, **.sqlite**
 - 💬 You can talk to me about mechanical keyboards, headphones and computers
-- ⚡ Fun fact: An ostrich's eye is bigger than its brain, yet its brain is still bigger than mine
+- ⚡ Fun fact: An ostrich's brain is smaller than its eye, yet it's still bigger than mine

 ### My stats:
 [![ad4mx's GitHub stats](https://github-readme-stats.vercel.app/api?username=ad4mx&show_icons=true&theme=ayu-mirage&hide_border=true)](https://github.com/anuraghazra/github-readme-stats)